andikleen/simple-pt/README.md

 # Notes

 * To limit the program to one pcu use sptcmd taskset -c CPU ..
 * To demangle C++ symbols pipe output through c++filt
 * To start/stop around specific user code bracket it with dummy syscalls that you can then put a kernel trigger on.
 The test suite uses personality(12341234) and prctl(12341234).
   This will be improved in the future.
 * perf or the BIOS may be already using the PT hardware.
 If you know it's safe you can take over the PT hardware with --force -d.
 * When configuring the driver manually you need to manually reset any parameters you do not want anymore. sptcmd takes care of that automatically.

 # Limitations:

 * When kernel tracing is disabled (-K) multiple processes cannot be distinguished by the decoder.

 * Enabling/Disabling tracing causes the kernel to modify itself, which can cause the PT decoder to lose synchronization. sptcmd disables trace points.
 Use --no-kernel when needed.
 This can sometimes affect the test suite.

 * sptcmd does not continuously save side band data, so events at the beginning of a trace may not be saved.
 For complex workloads it may be needed to increase the trace buffers in /sys/kernel/debug/tracing/buffer_size_kb

 * Decoder loses synchronization in some cases where it shouldn't.

+# Contact
-Contact: simple-pt@halobates.de
+simple-pt@halobates.de

 For bugs please file a github issue.